 Hedge funds have become a popular topic among investors and traders in recent times.
-The increase in public attention started in early-2021, when retail investors on a Reddit channel known as WallStreetBets outlined morally questionable actions made by hedge funds and worked together to strike back through what became known as the Big Short Squeeze.
+The increase in public attention started in early-2021, when retail investors on a Reddit channel known as WallStreetBets outlined morally questionable actions made by hedge funds and worked together to strike back through what became known as the Big Short Squeeze (or the GameStop Short Squeeze, after the most heavily affected stock).

 This led to a widespread search for knowledge among the investing community.
 Who are hedge funds, and what exactly is an institutional investor?
 What is the multistrategy alternative investment approach, in which heavy short positions and other derivatives factor into the risk-versus-reward equation?

 And who exactly are these large hedge fund managers with the power to move markets?
 Read on to find out.